MarianCodrinCretu/PrivateSetIntersection/README.md

 Andrei Miron  (danielandrei161@gmail.com)
 Marian Cretu  (cretu.marian.5000@gmail.com)

 Private Set Intersection is a project proposed by Lecturer Sorin Iftene, Ph.D., and coordinated by Professor Adrian Iftene, Ph.D.
 Its main scope is to implement a cryptographic technique that computes the intersection of two encrypted datasets without revealing any data, excepting the intersection content.

+State Of The Art: https://docs.google.com/document/d/1Zi2NblKOI0O3unUj4rF7oKjWpidPeSE0rB6vA3jFTFk/edit

 Some principal references are :